 I’m often curious to find out what other people use in their day-to-day life and business.
 I love it when they “do a Dorothy” and pull back the curtain to go behind the scenes.
 To share the stuff that helps make them successful or at the least, their life easier.
-If you’re curious, here’s my resources, a list of things that help me in life and business.
+If you’re curious, here are my resources, a list of things that help me in life and business.
 But first, a heads up.

 When you see a link, know that it’s my personal affiliate link.
-Which means if you click on it, I’ll instantly receive a ton money.
+Which means if you click on it, I’ll instantly receive a ton of money.
 Alright, that’s wishful thinking.

 In reality, if you click on the link and sign-up/order/do something, I will receive a small financial benefit depending on the link you use.
 The money I earn from your affiliate links is at zero cost to you.
 The money I make from affiliate links helps me keep my website up and running not go to Vegas—thank you.

 I have not included anything that I don’t Like it, like it a lot or love it.
 Everything on here is something I either use for business or my day-to-day life.
 Since I’m a believer in “if you don’t have anything nice to say, don’t say anything at, all,” I’ve left off the stuff I’m not a fan of.
-FYI, I’ve bolded the links that you can earn money by using my link.

 I’m all about some Amazon shopping, it’s my go-to resource.
 With my crazy work schedule and family life, it is often easier for me to do basic household shopping online using Subscribe & Save and Amazon Prime (it’s in our budget).
 I use Amazon for anything from our favorite paper towels, soap, and to rent movies.
 I use my favorite coupon/saving site (see below) to find out when my favorite items are on sale.
 Love, love.

 I use Bluehost for website hosting.